RCD(0,N)-spaces with small linear diameter growth: Preliminaries

-\begin{thm} Let $(X,d,m)$ be an RCD$^*(K,N)$ space with $K\in\mathbb{R}\ and\ N\in(1,\infty)$.\ Then $(X,d,m)$ admits a universal cover $(\tilde{X},\tilde{d},\tilde{m})$ which is also an RCD$^*(K,N)$ space. \end{thm} \begin{rem} By Mondino and Wei's contruction, $\tilde{X}$ naturally inherits the length structure of the base $X$ and $\tilde{X}$ is locally isometric to $X$.\ Then by completeness and locally compactness, $X$ is a geodesic space.\ In our argument below, we will always assume the universal cover $\tilde{X}$ to be geodesic. \end{rem} Mondino and Wei \cite{mondino2019universal} also derived several structure properties on the revised fundamental group of an RCD$^*$($K,N$) space in the similar manner as Riemannian geometry.\ We present one of them, which is an extension of the celebrated result by Cheeger-Gromoll \cite{cheeger1971splitting} for compact manifolds with nonnegative Ricci curvature. \begin{thm} Let $(X,d,m)$ be a compact RCD(0,N) space with $N\in(1,\infty)$.\ Then the revised fundamental group $G(X)$ contains a finite normal subgroup $\phi\lhd G(X)$ such that $G(X)/\phi$ contains a subgroup $\mathbb{Z}^{k}$ of finite index. \end{thm} \begin{rem} By Theorem \ref{thm2.15}, the revised fundamental group of a compact RCD($0,N$) space is finitely generated.\ Thus, for our purposes, we only need to consider the noncompact case when studying the finite generation on the revised fundamental group of an RCD($0,N$) space. \end{rem} Furthermore, we point out that in a recent work by Wang \cite{wang2021ricci}, it has been proved that any Ricci-limit space $(X,d)$ is semi-locally simply connected.\ Therefore, $X$ has a simply connected universal cover and $G(X)\cong\pi_{1}(X)$. \begin{thm} Assume $(M_{i}^{n},g_{i},p_{i})$ is a sequence of pointed n-manifolds with $Ric\geqslant-(n-1)$ and $(M_{i}^{n},g_{i},p_{i})\xrightarrow{pGH}(X,d,p)$.\ Then $X$ is semi-locally simply connected. \end{thm}
+\begin{thm} Let $(X,d,m)$ be an RCD$^*(K,N)$ space with $K\in\mathbb{R}\ and\ N\in(1,\infty)$.\ Then $(X,d,m)$ admits a universal cover $(\tilde{X},\tilde{d},\tilde{m})$ which is also an RCD$^*(K,N)$ space. \end{thm} \begin{rem} By Mondino and Wei's contruction, $\tilde{X}$ naturally inherits the length structure of the base $X$ and $\tilde{X}$ is locally isometric to $X$.\ Then by completeness and locally compactness, $X$ is a geodesic space.\ In our argument below, we will always assume the universal cover $\tilde{X}$ to be geodesic. \end{rem} Mondino and Wei \cite{mondino2019universal} also derived several structure properties on the revised fundamental group of an RCD$^*$($K,N$) space in the similar manner as Riemannian geometry.\ We present one of them, which is an extension of the celebrated result by Cheeger-Gromoll \cite{cheeger1971splitting} for compact manifolds with nonnegative Ricci curvature. \begin{thm} Let $(X,d,m)$ be a compact RCD(0,N) space with $N\in(1,\infty)$.\ Then the revised fundamental group $G(X)$ contains a finite normal subgroup $\phi\lhd G(X)$ such that $G(X)/\phi$ contains a subgroup $\mathbb{Z}^{k}$ of finite index. \end{thm} \begin{rem} By Theorem \ref{thm2.15}, the revised fundamental group of a compact RCD($0,N$) space is finitely generated (see also Proposition 2.25 in \cite{mondello2022upper}).\ Thus, for our purposes, we only need to consider the noncompact case when studying the finite generation on the (revised) fundamental group of an RCD($0,N$) space. \end{rem} Finally, we point out that it has been proved by Wang in \cite{wang2023rcd} that any $\text{RCD}^{*}$ space $(X,d,m)$ is semi-locally simply connected, which generalizes the same author's result in \cite{wang2021ricci}. \begin{thm} Let $(X,d,m)$ be an $\text{RCD}^{*}(K,N)$ space with $K\in\mathbb{R}\ and\ N\in(1,\infty)$.\ Then $X$ is semi-locally simply connected.\ In particular, the universal cover $\tilde{X}$ is simply connected and $G(X)$ is isomorphic to $\pi_{1}(X)$. \end{thm} By Theorem \ref{thm2.17}, in the RCD setting, we get rid of the notion of revised fundamental group and the revised fundamental group $G(X)$ in Theorem \ref{thm2.15} can be replaced by $\pi_{1}(X)$.\ In the remaining part of this paper, we still use the notation $G(X)$ to denote the deck transformation group, which acts on $\tilde{X}$ discretely.\ Note that in this paper, we typically consider RCD spaces and $G(X)$ is isomorphic to $\pi_{1}(X)$ in most of our context.